mauricioscastro/kcdump/README.md

 `--escapejson` escape Json encoded strings. for some k8s resources , Json encoded content can be found inside values of certain keys and this would break the db bulk load process for a json column. this will render an invalid json document since it's going to have its strings doubly escaped if special chars are found, \t \n ... (default true)

-`--filename-prefix` if the result of the dump is a file. a gziped json lines or a tar gzipped group of directories, add this prefix to the files name. which will result in prefix'cluster_info_port'[.gz or .tgz]
+`--filename-prefix` if the result of the dump is a file. a gziped json lines or a tar gziped group of directories, add this prefix to the files name. which will result in prefix'cluster_info_port'[.gz or .tgz]

 `--format` output format. use one of: 'yaml', 'json', 'json_pretty', 'json_lines', 'json_lines_wrapped'. (default "json_lines")